PEOPLE

 RA

-Maddie is a second year Psychology BS major.
+Maddie is a third year Psychology BS major.
 She is interested in understanding how early life experiences influence who we become and supporting individuals facing mental health challenges.
 She is planning to go to grad school in the future.
 In her free time she loves thrifting, going to concerts, and shopping with friends.

 MAYA SALAMA